07th-mod/onikakushi/README.md

     - Fixable by moving them to a different sound layer.

 - Chapter 1:
-  - Voices not properly aligned during the talk about Keichii's dick scene.
+  - That first scene between Mion and Keichii is different!
-    - There are too many voice files for Keichii for this scene, probably the scene is extended in the ps3 version.
+   - It was changed to match the scene and voices in the ps2/ps3 version.
-    - Since I don't know japanese, I can't tell which voices are actually used.
+   - It also makes more sense considering the furry seal fiasco later on.

 - Tips:
   - Missing voices for Keichii's Mom in Tip 20 (At the Seventh Mart)